Article I: Purpose

 Section 4: The Executive Secretary and Treasurer shall each be elected by the Steering Committee for a six-year term, with the Executive Secretary’s term normally beginning on August 1 in an odd numbered year, and the Treasurer’s term normally beginning on August 1 in an even numbered year.
 The Executive Secretary and the Treasurer shall be responsible to the Steering Committee for administration of their offices, and may be replaced by the Steering Committee.
 The Executive Secretary and Treasurer are each subject to a performance review in the third year of their tenure.

 Section 5: Duties of the Executive Secretary.
 The Executive Secretary is responsible for record keeping as specified in Article VIII, communicating updated membership lists to the Steering Committee, and maintaining conflict of interest compliance as indicated in Article XI.
 In addition, the Executive Secretary is responsible for the filing of all legal documents, such as those required for incorporation and for the Society’s continued tax-exempt status and any others as directed by the Steering Committee.
 The Executive Secretary is also responsible for assisting HOPOS officers and committees in the day-to-day running of the organization.
 To this end the Executive Secretary is charged with tasks that include but are not limited to: organizing and recording Society governance activities; maintaining and providing access to Society records and documents; and facilitating communication among HOPOS officers, committees, membership, external parties, and the general public.
+The Executive Secretary will also be an authorized signer on any bank or other account of the Society.

 Section 6: Duties of the Treasurer.
 The Treasurer is responsible for financial record keeping as specified in Article VII.
 In addition, the Treasurer is responsible for the receipt and disbursement of funds under the authority of the Steering Committee and for filing tax forms.
+The Treasurer will establish banking relationships, maintain a bank account and any other accounts for the organization and will be an authorized signer on such accounts.

 Article IV: Elections and Meetings